-Beginning with the current school year (2023-2024), all required Title I Parent notifications will be distributed to parents and placed on campus websites by the External Funding and Communications Departments.
-This will allow campus administrators to focus on educating students.
+All required Title I Parent notifications are now distributed to parents and placed on campus websites by the External Funding and Communications Departments.

+This allows campus administrators to focus on educating students.
 However, campus administrators will be responsible for addressing questions or concerns received from parents or community members.